schemaorg/schemaorg/SOFTWARE_README.md

 # Build Notes

 ## Build Notes for Ubuntu/Debian - using Google/Amazon Cloud-based Virtual Machines
 Notes for building the schemaorg development environment on Ubuntu / Debian based systems, with specific focus on utilising cloud-based virtual machines provided by the Google Cloud Platform and Amazon Web Services.
-However the Common Steps below may be of assistance to those wishing to build the environment on other locally hosted systems.
+The Common Steps below may also be of assistance to those wishing to build the environment on other locally hosted systems.

 **Google Compute Engine VM Specific Steps**